FAQ: Teaching Innovation Grant

 How do I identify a community partner for my project?

 The EPIC Instructional Designer can work with applicants to identify community partners and additional sources of funding.
+The community partner should play a vital rather than support role in the project.

 What takes place during the initial consultation with the EPIC Instructional Designer?